alankent/magento2devbox-skeleton/README.md

     --amqp-virtualhost=/ --ampq-host=ampq --amqp-port=TODO --amqp-user=guest --amqp-password=guest

-To load the Luma sample data (optional), run the following additional commands.
+**Loading Optional Sample Data**

+To download the Luma sample data, you may need to provide Composer authentication details.
+If you already have a `~/.composer/auth.json` file you can run

+    COMPOSER_AUTH=$(cat ~/.composer/auth.json) magento sampledata:deploy

+Otherwise run the following command and enter your public and private keys when prompted.

     magento sampledata:deploy

+To load the sample data into the database, run

     magento setup:upgrade

 ### 7. Start Unison, if Needed